johndderry/tinytreeeditor/README.md

 possibility presented, where the completion text is highlighted as part of the cursor.
 Use tab or enter key to accept this offer, of use the up and down arrow keys to call up all other possible completions.

+#### Working with Multiple Trees Segments

+Tiny Tree Editor can work with your tree as separate segments instead of one large tree.
+To create a segment, "tear off" a section of a tree.
+Do this by selecting a node with the mouse by moving the mouse over the node, then while holding the left button down and holding the shift key down, move the mouse away from the tree node into a clear area.
+When the desired location is obtained, let the mouse button up.

+When multiple segments are showing, clicking the segment with the mouse will select it as the active segment.
+Once active, it will have both a selected node (highlighted) and a current node where nodes are being added.
+The active segment can also be moved around, independent of other segments, by grabbing a node with the mouse and moving it.
+Place the mouse over a node, then while holding the left mouse button down move the mouse to the new location, then release the button.

+Cutting and pasting nodes from one segment to another works.
+Segments can also be joined.
+To join segments, place the head node of one tree over another tree at the place to be joined.
+Now hold down the shift and enter tab to join the first tree to the second as a sibling, or shift and enter to join the first tree as a child of the second tree.

+#### Using Work Spaces

+Working spaces are organized as multiple pages using the Page Up and Page Down keys.
+An empty tree must be filled on the initial page.
+Once a tree segment exists, the segment can be moved to another workspace.
+To do this, move the mouse to a node of the desired segment and while holding the mouse left down, use the Page Up or Page Down keys to switch to another workspace.
+Now left the mouse button up and the segment will be placed in the new workspace.